-The Kortney Rose Foundation (KRF) is a 501(c)(3) organization that was set up by Kortney’s mother as a way to help channel her grief into something positive.
-Her hopes are to make a difference, in Kortney’s name, in the fight to find better treatments and ultimately a cure for pediatric brain tumors.
-Our fundraising efforts will directly benefit the pediatric brain tumor research being done at The Children’s Hospital of Philadelphia (CHOP) .
+The Kortney Rose Foundation (KRF) is a 501(c)(3) organization that was set up by Kortney’s parents as a way to help channel their grief into something positive.
+Their hopes are to make a difference, in Kortney’s name, in the fight to find better treatments and ultimately a cure for pediatric brain tumors.
+Our fundraising efforts will directly benefit pediatric brain tumor research.